viswateja2119/hello-world/README.md

 The BeanPostProcessors operate on bean (or object) instances which means that the Spring IoC container instantiates a bean instance and then BeanPostProcessor interfaces do their work.

-An ApplicationContext automatically detects any beans that are defined with implementation of the BeanPostProcessor interface and registers these beans as post-processors, to be then called appropriately by the container upon bean creation.